pbrdys/battleship-game/README.md

 | Debugging - Check methods by observing and verifying correct functionality | Observe the execution of key methods (e.g., receive_attack, check_sunk_ships) and verify that they operate correctly. | Confirms that methods execute without errors and produce expected results.                 | Pass        |

 ## Validator Testing
-CI Python Linter - I utilised [pep8ci.herokuapp.com](https://pep8ci.herokuapp.com/#) to validate my python code.
+CI Python Linter - I utilized [pep8ci.herokuapp.com](https://pep8ci.herokuapp.com/#) to validate my python code.
 All python files were checked with no errors or warnings reported.

 * Screenshots of the validator reports are here: